FolletLouis/Programmable-Quantum-Matter/README.md

 1. heat_capacity.py: same as above section

-2. dil_fridge.py: This code estimates the slow rise in the average cold-plate temperature.
+2. dil_fridge.py: This code estimates the slow rise in the average cold-plate stage temperature in the dilution fridge.
 This is used to generate Fig. 11 in the Supplements.

 3. temp_siv_fast.py: This code estimates the fast rise in the average SiV temperature.
 This is used to generate Fig. 12 in the Supplements.